marius-team/marius/docs/db2graph/db2graph.rst

          - Path to the text file that contains the SQL SELECT queries fetching edges from entity nodes to entity nodes.
          - Yes

 #. | Next, define SQL SELECT queries.
 Assume the file ``conf/edges_queries.txt`` has been created.
-In it, define queries with the following format.
+In it, define queries with the following format with no empty lines in-between lines.
 Each edge consists of two rows: A single ``relation_name`` followed by another row of SQL SELECT query.
-Note that you can any SQL keyword after WHERE clause.
+Note that you can include any SQL keyword after WHERE clause.

     .. code-block:: sql